cjlin1/simpleNN/Python/README.md

 A Tensorflow implementation of SimpleNN with GPU support.

 # Requirements
-Python dependecies (Tensorflow 2.0 are not supported yet):
+Python dependecies (Tensorflow 2.0 is not supported yet):
 ```
 python 3.5.2
 tensorflow 1.13.1